hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 ![image](https://user-images.githubusercontent.com/76194453/206864780-7d3a8904-4eda-456e-a931-013402f2fedb.png)

-I added some photos of the user manual specs for both SW radio models.
+I added some photos of the user manual specs for both SW radio models in the /long wave/ folder